Serving Illinois, Iowa & Missouri, Kirksville, Macomb, Quincy1-833-772-7823

 To repair a tilting chimney, we at Bix Basement Systems recommend stabilizing it with a helical pier system.
 These foundation piers include a helical blade that allows the piers to be driven (or "screwed") deep into the ground to stronger supporting soils.

 Once driven into the ground, a bracket is attached to the helical pier and mounted on the footing of your chimney's foundation.
 Once installed, the helical pier can even be used to attempt to return your chimney to its original position.

 At Bix Basement Systems, we specialize in foundation repairs of all kinds -- including those related to tilting, leaning chimneys.
 Our warrantied solution will quickly and permanently solve your foundation issue.

 We provide free, written foundation repair estimates to homeowners throughout our service area.
 Each estimate is made in person, on site, and comes with no obligation to you.

-Our service area includes Peoria, Quincy, Hannibal, Macomb, Kirksville, and nearby areas such as Fairfield, Peoria, Fort Madison, Mount Sterling, Rushville, West Burlington, Palmyra, in Illinois, Iowa, and Missouri.
+Our service area includes Quincy, Macomb, Kirksville, and nearby areas such as Fairfield, Peoria, Fort Madison, Mount Sterling, Rushville, West Burlington, Palmyra, in Illinois, Iowa, and Missouri.
 Call or e-mail us today to schedule your appointment!